MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-aip-scanner-preview.md

     If you have folders to scan on a Windows server, install the scanner on a different computer and configure those folders as network shares to scan.
 Separating the two functions of hosting files and scanning files means that the computing resources for these services are not competing with one another.

 If necessary, install multiple instances of the scanner.
-Each scanner instance requires its own configuration database in a different SQL Server instance.
+The Azure Information Protection scanner supports multiple configuration databases on the same SQL server instance when you specify a custom profile name for the scanner.

 Other factors that affect the scanner performance: